MathieuAvila/milendall/README.rst

 - structural elements inside rooms.

 Gates are the concrete elements that links 2 rooms, and as such they force portal polygon geometry, orientation (where should gravity happen) and decorations inside rooms.

 Gravity
 .......

 Gravity is defined on a per-room basis.
-Default will be the expected one: down on Z, value 1.0, constant in space and time.
+Default will be the expected one: down on Y, value 1.0, constant in space and time.

 It can be variable in space and time.
 It is customizable.

 Objects
 .......